abhikm495/Auction-Nest/CONTRIBUTING.md

 # Contributing Guidelines

 Hi there!
-Thanks for showing interest in contributing to the **Online Auction System**.
+Thanks for showing interest in contributing to the **Auction Nest**.
 We welcome all kinds of contributions — code, design, documentation, or suggestions.

 ## Project Tech Stack